aaronsharma/SEGP/README.md

 Need server to post request and get target data/barchart.
 Get connected with exiting page "https://www.nationalgeographic.org/encyclopedia/glacier/".
 See file 'server/index.js'
+4)replace the input box with 8 buttons to avoid possible error 5)username could pass from homepage to another page

 To be done:
 1)Animation